-MLT 115 Laboratory Calculations
+Laboratory Calculations MLT 115

-Enrollment in the Medical Laboratory Technology program
+Prerequisite(s): Enrollment in the Medical Laboratory Technology program

 This course is designed to present mathematical operations used in the medical laboratory.
 Topics include use of basic math processes, systems of measurement, conversion factors, solutions, and dilutions.
 Upon completion, students should be able to solve practical problems in the context of the medical laboratory.